trillianx/educative_notes/Data_Structures/Trees/Trees.md

             pass
     ```

+    When the value is not been found, we will continue to traverse the tree.
+This is very similar to search method.

 3.  **When the value is Found**: Deleting a Leaf Node

     ```python
-    def delete(self, val):
+    def delete(self, value):
+        # if current node's val is less than that of root node,
-        if val < self.val:  # val is in the left subtree if(self.leftChild):
+        # then only search in left subtree otherwise right subtree
+        if value < self.data:
+            if(self.left):
-                self.leftChild = self.leftChild.delete(val)
+                self.left = self.left.delete(value)
             else:
-                print(str(val) + " not found in the tree")
+                print(str(value) + " not found in the tree")
-                return None
+                return self
-        elif val > self.val:  # val is in the right subtree if(self.rightChild):
+        elif value > self.data:
+            if(self.right):
-                self.rightChild = self.rightChild.delete(val)
+                self.right = self.right.delete(value)
             else:
-                print(str(val) + " not found in the tree")
+                print(str(value) + " not found in the tree")
-                return None
+                return self
-        else:  # val was found
+        else:
             # deleting node with no children
+            print('Value located..')
-            if self.leftChild is None and self.rightChild is None: self = None
+            if self.left is None and self.right is None: self = None

-                return None
+        return self
     ```

+    This is the first case.
+Here we delete a leaf.
+A leaf is defined as a node that has no left or right children.
+Once the value has been found, which happens in line 16 as we enter the `else` statement, we check to see if this is a leaf.
+If it is a leaf, we set the current node, which is our `self` at the moment to `None`.
+Then we return `self`.
+If you don't have the return statement, you will end up with an empty tree!

+    So, if we have a tree that looks like this:

+    ```python
+      _9_
+     /   \
+     4  17_
+    / \    \
+    3 6   18
+    ```

+    We want to delete a leaf, say, `3`, we get the following:

+    ```python
+     _9_
+    /   \
+    4  17_
+     \    \
+     6   18
+    ```

 4.  **When the Value is Found**: Deleting a Right Node Only

     ```python
-    def delete(self, val):
+    def delete(self, value):
+        # if current node's val is less than that of root node,
-        if val < self.val:  # val is in the left subtree if(self.leftChild):
+        # then only search in left subtree otherwise right subtree
+        if value < self.data:
+            if(self.left):
-                self.leftChild = self.leftChild.delete(val)
+                self.left = self.left.delete(value)
             else:
-                print(str(val) + " not found in the tree")
+                print(str(value) + " not found in the tree")
-                return None
+                return self
-        elif val > self.val:  # val is in the right subtree if(self.rightChild):
+        elif value > self.data:
+            if(self.right):
-                self.rightChild = self.rightChild.delete(val)
+                self.right = self.right.delete(value)
             else:
-                print(str(val) + " not found in the tree")
+                print(str(value) + " not found in the tree")
-                return None
+                return self
-        else:  # val was found
+        else:
             # deleting node with no children
+            print('Value located..')
-            if self.leftChild is None and self.rightChild is None: self = None
+            if self.left is None and self.right is None: self = None
-                return None
-            # deleting node with right child
-            elif self.leftChild is None:
+            elif self.left is None:
-                tmp = self.rightChild
+                tmp = self.right
                 self = None
                 return tmp
+        return self
     ```

+    In this case we delete a node with ONLY a right child.
+So, note that such a node may not be a leaf.
+Now, if it is not a leaf, we need to preserve the subtree before deleting the node.

+    In line 21, we enter the `elif` statement.
+Here, we check to see if the current node has no left child but has a right child.
+Now, we want to preserve the child before we delete the node.
+So, we copy that child into a temporary variable, `tmp`.
+We then delete the node using `self=None` and we return `tmp`.
+Technically, you can simply return `self.right`, which works as well.

+    Suppose we wish to delete, 17 in the example, which is has just a right child.
+We will get the following:

+    ```python
+    # Before:
+      _9_
+     /   \
+     4  17_
+    / \    \
+    3 6   18

+    # After:
+      _9_
+     /   \
+     4  18
+    / \
+    3 6
+    ```

 5.  **When a Value is Found**: Deleting a Node with a Left Child Only

     ```python
-    def delete(self, val):
+    def delete(self, value):
+        # if current node's val is less than that of root node,
-        if val < self.val:  # val is in the left subtree if(self.leftChild):
+        # then only search in left subtree otherwise right subtree
+        if value < self.data:
+            if(self.left):
-                self.leftChild = self.leftChild.delete(val)
+                self.left = self.left.delete(value)
             else:
-                print(str(val) + " not found in the tree")
+                print(str(value) + " not found in the tree")
-                return None
+                return self
-        elif val > self.val:  # val is in the right subtree if(self.rightChild):
+        elif value > self.data:
+            if(self.right):
-                self.rightChild = self.rightChild.delete(val)
+                self.right = self.right.delete(value)
             else:
-                print(str(val) + " not found in the tree")
+                print(str(value) + " not found in the tree")
-                return None
+                return self
-        else:  # val was found
+        else:
             # deleting node with no children
+            print('Value located..')
-            if self.leftChild is None and self.rightChild is None: self = None
+            if self.left is None and self.right is None: self = None
-                return None
-            # deleting node with right child
+            # Delete a node with no left child
-            elif self.leftChild is None:
+            elif self.left is None:
-                tmp = self.rightChild
+                tmp = self.right
                 self = None
                 return tmp
-            # deleting node with left child
+            # Delete a node with no right child
-            elif self.rightChild is None:
+           	elif self.right is None:
-                tmp = self.leftChild
+                tmp = self.left
                 self = None
                 return tmp
+        return self
     ```

+    This is exactly like the previous one.
+Again, we can simplify the code by simply returning `return self.left`.

 6.  **When a Value is Found**: Deleting a Node with Two Children